GiladTal07/thermal-comfort/README.md

 # Thermal Comfort Monitor

 A Raspberry Pi-based device that measures environmental conditions in real time, calculates ISO 7730 thermal comfort indices, and emails an AI-generated comfort analysis — triggered by the press of a physical button.
+Runs headlessly with no monitor required.

 ## Overview